SergioOyaga/CudaMouseTrack/README.md

 context (for the GPU) there the module programs will run.

 This class objective is to compute the color of each pixel of our image (AKA vector).

 ### VectorKernel
 It is a container class.
 The cuda characteristics such as grid/block sizes and cuda's function is stored to be launched by a  runKernel method.

 This class objective is to change in place the value of vector position directly in the GPU/CPU shared memory.

+### Spline
+This class contains the methods to create a cubic spline interpolator.
+It allows the user to interpolate directly using a static method, or an object of the class can be instantiated to call a method to interpolate new values.

+This class objective is to change in place the value of vector position directly in the GPU/CPU shared memory.